 - There are five designated public open spaces across the Podsmead ward, equating to approximately 12ha of open space of which 5.06 hectares are in Podsmead.
-The quantity of open space across the ward is well above Gloucester's Open Space Standards.
-However, a number of sites fall short of expected standards in terms of quality, and there is an opportunity to improve them through the regeneration of the estates. - Sports pitch provision is above the quantity standards however, play space falls well below.
-There is an opportunity to improve the quality and distribution of play space within Podsmead. - The Green Infrastructure Strategy 2014 identifies an existing Green Corridor along the Sharpness Canal and a proposed 'Green Corridor' along Tuffley Crescent to improve pedestrian/cycle links - The open space at Milton Avenue has been identified as a European Structural and Investment Funding (ESIF) bid area.
-Funds will be spent by the council to enhance biodiversity in this area. - The Playing Pitch Strategy identifies priority investment for provision of a sports 'hub' at Blackbridge playing fields to support overall sports provision across Gloucester.
-There is an opportunity to improve linkages to Blackbridge so that Podsmead residents can easily access this facility.
+The quantity of open space across the ward is well above Gloucester's Open Space Standards - However, a number of sites fall short of expected standards in terms of quality, and there is an opportunity to improve them through the regeneration of the estates. - Sports pitch provision is above the quantity standards however, play space falls well below.
+There is an opportunity to improve the quality and distribution of play space within Podsmead. - The Green Infrastructure Strategy 2014 identifies an existing Green Corridor along the Sharpness Canal and a proposed 'Green Corridor' along Tuffley Crescent to improve pedestrian/cycle links - The Playing Pitch Strategy identifies priority investment for provision of a sports 'hub' at Blackridge playing fields to support overall sports provision across Gloucester.
+There is an opportunity to improve linkages to Blackridge so that Podsmead residents can easily access this facility.